 Helping the geographic community by offering supportive external review – of PhD candidates, to taught academic programmes – is another of my professional roles.
 Examining, for me at least, is a learning process where the role is not to ‘test’ or critique but to have open dialogue, share ideas and best practices, and offer assistance in a collegiate way.
 I have held various examining roles in different academic contexts:

-• From 2016-2020 acted as External Examiner of the BSc Geography degree at the University of Reading, offering insight into teaching delivery, assessment, innovation in learning, and ensuring crucial benchmarks are met.
+- From 2016-2020 I acted as External Examiner of the BSc Geography degree at the University of Reading, offering insight into teaching delivery, assessment, innovation in learning, and ensuring crucial benchmarks are met.

-• From 2019 I have acted as External Examiner of the MA Geopolitics, Territory and Security degree at Kings College London , engaging with this bespoke programme in terms of how it is assessed, taught and the academic protocols and procedures which underpin its delivery.
+- From 2019-2022 I acted as External Examiner of the MA Geopolitics, Territory and Security degree at Kings College London , engaging with this bespoke programme in terms of how it is assessed, taught and the academic protocols and procedures which underpin its delivery.

-• I have examined a variety of PhDs (in Lancaster, London, Belfast, to name a few) focused on marine and maritime geographies.
+- I have examined over 20 PhDs globally (in the UK, Germany, France, Italy, Australia, South Africa and beyond) focused on marine and maritime geographies.
 Reading PhD work is an absolute joy in terms of engaging with the most exciting new cutting-edge work that is being conducted!

 Internal Administrative Roles